-Yesterday, Michigan Schools and Government Credit Union (MSGCU) raised the rate on its 18-month CD (1.70% APY).
+Who says you have to go to the mall to get a good deal on Black Friday?
+Michigan Schools and Government Credit Union (MSGCU) began the Thanksgiving holiday by raising the rate on its 18-month CD (1.85% APY).
 The minimum opening deposit is $500, with no stated balance cap.

 The 18-month CD is also being offered as an IRA (Traditional, Roth, CESA), earning the same APY with the same funding requirements.

 |1.85%||$500||-||Michigan Schools And Government Credit Union||18 Month CD|

 |1.85%||$500||-||Michigan Schools And Government Credit Union||18 Month IRA CD (Traditional, Roth, CESA)|

 Added to the product line more than 20 months ago, the 18-month CD is MSGCU’s newest CD.
 In the past five months, the CD has had three rate increases, adding a total of 60 bps.

 According to CSR, the Early Withdrawal Penalty for the 18-month CD is 180 days interest.

 Headquartered in Clinton Township, Michigan Schools and Government Credit Union’s field of membership (FOM) offers a way for most Michigan residents to join: